Aphatheology/Tip_And_Bill_Calculator/README.md

 ### Continued development

 - Refactor the CSS Code
-- Fix the RESET Button to always be at the end of the container
+- Fix the RESET Button to always be at the end of the container - DONE

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**